What Causes Tooth Sensitivity?

 How to Treat Sensitive Teeth

 It can be challenging to know how to treat or get rid of sensitive teeth.
 Fortunately, there are various options available to help alleviate your discomfort or address the underlying cause.
-Keep in mind that the appropriate treatment or solution to your sensitivity will depend on its cause and your individual situation.
+Keep in mind that the appropriate treatment or solution to your tooth sensitivity will depend on its cause and your individual situation.

 Treatments for sensitive teeth include:

-• Toothpaste for sensitivity: Products are available that help lessen the amount of discomfort triggered by hot, cold, or acidic items (note that they can take several applications before becoming effective).
+• Toothpaste for sensitivity.
+Products are available that help lessen the amount of discomfort triggered by hot, cold, or acidic items (note that they can take several applications before becoming effective).

-• Use a straw: This handy tool can help hot or cold beverages move past the sensitive areas of your teeth.
+• Use a straw.
+This handy tool can help hot or cold beverages move past the sensitive areas of your teeth.

-• Fluoride varnish: Your dental professional may recommend applying fluoride varnish to your teeth to strengthen your enamel.
+• Fluoride varnish.
+Your dental professional may recommend applying fluoride varnish to your teeth to strengthen your enamel.

-• Dental restoration: Your dental professional may recommend a crown, inlay, onlay, or composite restoration after the decay is removed.
+• Dental restoration.
+Your dental professional may recommend a crown, inlay, onlay, or composite restoration after the decay is removed.
 This dental restoration may reduce tooth sensitivity once completed.

-• Gum graft: This procedure replaces the receded or missing gum tissue to protect your exposed root.
+• Gum graft.
+This procedure replaces the receded or missing gum tissue to protect your exposed root.

-• Root canal procedure: If an underlying infection is causing sensitivity, your dental professional may recommend removing infected tissue in the pulp of the tooth.
+• Root canal procedure.
+If an underlying infection is causing sensitivity, your dental professional may recommend removing infected tissue in the pulp of the tooth.

-• A proper oral care routine: It can be tempting to look for a magic solution, but the basics are the most effective.
+• A proper oral care routine.
+It can be tempting to look for a magic solution, but the basics are the most effective.
 If you have tooth sensitivity, you don’t want it or the problems that created it to get any worse, so it’s a great idea to use this opportunity to power-up your oral health.

 Helpful tip: It’s important to remember that lowering sensitivity is not the same as addressing its underlying causes.
 If you’re experiencing sensitivity or pain, it could be a sign of damage or a condition that requires professional intervention.
 We recommend scheduling an appointment with your dental professional for diagnosis and treatment.